Structure#

 flags_type – the flags type of a field

-- get_flagset(fieldname: str) Tuple[bool, int, int] #
+- get_flagset(fieldname: str) tuple[bool, int, int]#

 Read the GstFlagSet flags and mask out of the structure into the provided pointers.